 Joining a group will keep you involved in your community, and you should also get involved in your local elections to vote for politicians who support the policy changes you advocate for.
 “Find a group of like-minded others to support you on your journey.
 Houses of worship may have such groups being formed; employee resource groups in the workplace may be a source of support, or community organizations like Showing Up for Racial Justice (SURJ) can be useful,” Tatum explains.

-For more tips, Instagram account Official Millennial Black — which is run by author and activist Sophie Williams — posted a thread on Thursday, May 28, with information for people looking to be actively anti-racist.
+For more tips, Instagram account Official Millennial Black — which is run by author and activist Sophie Williams — shared a useful series with information for people looking to be actively anti-racist.
 Williams’ suggestions include taking actions like holding brands accountable by shopping at places supporting anti-racism through their policies and hiring practices, and diversifying your social circle and social media feeds.
-It's important to make sure you're an active listener of Black voices, so filling your feeds with Black activists, artists, and creators, and actively listening to your Black friends and colleagues, should be a priority.
-For anyone trying to be anti-racist, it’s important to take advice from Black activists who are freely sharing it, but it’s not the job of Black people to teach anyone else how to be anti-racist.
-It’s also good to reimburse anyone sharing resources if they have a way to do that.
+It's important to make sure you’re actively listening to new perspectives, so filling your feeds with diverse activists, artists, and creators, and actively listening to the experiences of Black, Indigenous, and people of color activists, friends, and everyday people should be a priority.
+For anyone trying to be anti-racist, it’s important to take advice from activists who are freely sharing it, but it’s not the job of people of color to teach anyone else how to be anti-racist.
+It’s also good to compensate anyone sharing resources, if you have the means.

 Share resources to educate others on anti-racism.

 After you've read up on anti-racism literature and feel you're ready to be an active ally, it's important to share your resources with others.
 This can be as simple as lending a book to a friend or posting about the resource on social media.
 However, as Williams points out in her anti-racism ally post, posting on social media isn't an action.
 Take it a step further by physically giving resources to others, like donating your anti-racism books to a local community chapter group.